 Fermented or pickled mustard greens is a classic Chinese sauerkraut.
-This pickled mustard greens recipe is a simple and easy way to make delicious homemade suan cai (酸菜), pickled mustard greens.
+This pickled mustard greens recipe is a simple and easy way to make delicious homemade suan cai or syun coi (酸菜), pickled mustard greens.
 Also, it is great for stir fry like pickled mustard greens stir fry.
 Besides, it is a little different from pickled snow cabbage, Chinese pickled cucumber and salted duck eggs.
 Let's learn how to make Chinese pickled mustard greens with step by step photos and a video!

 What are pickled mustard greens?

-Homemade Chinese pickled mustard greens:
+Why homemade Chinese pickled mustard greens?

 What are the ingredients for Chinese fermented mustard greens?